arturmoret/arturmoret/README.md

 ### A bit about me

 - 🐕 I have 4 dogs
-- 📟 Really loving retro tech
+- 📟 Love retro tech
 - ☕ Coffee person
 - ⚙️ Able to quickly self-learn new technologies